MarketplaceUX/mow/strategy/designstrats.md

 <b>Specific details are less important for websites than for apps.</b> To open an app, you have to download, install, and then open the app.
 Because opening an app involves a lot of friction, people like to have a lot of information (e.g., description, reviews, ratings, screenshots, etc.) before they invest time and energy in doing that.

 On the other hand, opening a website involves significantly less friction - just click and it opens in your browser.
 For this reason, we believe people will not need as much information before they go ahead and open a website.
-As a result, we suspect that there will be far fewer visits to the website detail page than we see for the app detail page.
+As a result, we suspect that there will be fewer visits to the website detail page than we see for the app detail page.
 We plan to measure this and respond with updated designs.

 <br/><b>Community members want validation and recognition for their contributions.</b> We know that community members want these when they contribute in other Mozilla areas.
 Since this is a new program, we want to design a few baseline features that provide validation/recognition.
 That is, we want to launch with fewer of these features and build more of them as we go.
 So we will talk with community members about other types of validation/recognition that might be useful/interesting to them.